tommituura/canvas-html5-base/README.md

 canvas-html5-base
 =================

-A base of index.html, code.js and style.css
+A forkable base of HTML5 stuff that can be used as a basis for canvas 2d games.